yborger/Personal-Website/Idea_Tracking.md

 Tasks to complete -- NOT CODING
-[     ]--WRITE-UPS: portfolio write-up descriptions for each phase of design process [     ]--WRITE-UPS: add the final projects from swarthmore with a description of the premise, the write-up from the project since I wrote those, and link to github
+[     ]--WRITE-UPS: portfolio write-up descriptions for each phase of design process -- BY PHASES [     ]--WRITE-UPS: add the final projects from swarthmore with a description of the premise, the write-up from the project since I wrote those, and link to github

 General Art PAGE LAYOUT IDEA -- perfect square dissection or bento-box style